As Seen In:

-As an immigrant and community organizer working across ethnic borders, I offer unique insight into the ways residual colonialism continues to warp sexuality norms.
+As an immigrant and community organizer working across cultural and ethnic borders, I offer unique insight into the ways residual colonialism continues to warp sexuality norms.
 Much of what we experience as acceptable sexuality has been shaped by colonialism.
-I develop cutting edge workshops on how gender and sexual behavior is marginalized by these moving systems of oppression.
+I develop cutting edge workshops on how gender, sexual behavior, and health are marginalized by these interlocking systems of oppression.

-Disability as a natural part of the human experience, which is why I offer a distinctive culture of acceptance, freedom from stigma, and release of shame for all of my clients.
+An accessible therapeutic space is an important aspect of trauma recovery.
+Disability is a natural part of the human experience, which is why I offer a distinctive culture of acceptance, freedom from stigma, and release of shame for all of my clients.
 All bodies are good bodies.
-And all bodies deserve love, care, and respect from a clinician who is constantly working to disrupt the field by broadening disability inclusive treatment modalities.
+And all bodies deserve love, care, and respect from a clinician who is constantly working to disrupt the field by intersecting disability justice into all treatment modalities.

 South Asian sexuality

-Much of my graduate experience was spent writing about the immigrant sexual experience and unlearning dominant sexual norms.
-I build workshops for clinicians to better understand South Asian individuals and families living within the North American diaspora as a special clinical population due to their specific migration histories.
-These workshops include an uncommon assessment of South Asian sexuality and ethnosexual identitiy development.
+Much of my graduate academic experience was spent writing about the immigrant sexual experience and unlearning dominant sexual norms.
+I curate workshops for all audiences to better understand South Asian individuals and families living within the North American diaspora.

-I offer an extraordinary pro-body perspective that is exclusively anti-diet.
-This means I will never invoke moral food code by telling you to replace foods you love with foods you hate.
-I operate from a deeply body positive model, which teaches body acceptance and eventually body love by first healing body image trauma from within.
+Body autonomy is paramount.
+Let’s weave together body acceptance and body love to heal body image trauma from within.
 This involves rejecting external pressure from diet culture and re-centering around our body's inner compass.
-I also construct workshops for clinicians to learn to recognize fat culture and treat fat trauma.
+I also curate workshops for clinicians to learn to understand fatphobia as a clinical issue and how to treat fat trauma.